 Time and space in the special relativity

-Both you and your friend observe the same speed of light because when moving time passes at different rate and distances seem different.
+Both you and your friend observe the same speed of light because when moving, time passes at different rates, and distances seem different.
 These two effects are time dilation and length contraction.
 You can see how their work using our time dilation calculator and length contraction calculator.
 If we combine these two effects, the result is the relativistic velocity addition formula.

 Relativistic velocity addition formula

-uis the speed of the projectile as seen outside of the spaceship,
+- – Speed of the projectile as seen outside of the spaceship;

-wis the speed of the projectile as seen from the spaceship,
+- – Speed of the projectile as seen from the spaceship; and

-When the speed of the spaceships or the speed of the projectile is small compared to the speed of light, then the formula reduces to the sum of the velocities
+When the speed of the spaceship or the projectile's speed is slow compared to the speed of light, the formula reduces to the sum of the velocities .